ahnlok/food-saver/README.md

 Googledoc with Proposal Deliverables:

 https://docs.google.com/document/d/1lCueR6dnYagv0xCgzwDJ4B3A8ASX8GtdPnz38sD3yxU/edit#

+## Requirements
+●Must use ReactJS in some way
+●Must use a Node and Express Web Server
+●Must be backed by a MySQL or MongoDB Database with a Sequelize or Mongoose ORM ●Must have CRUD routes for at least one model
+●Must be deployed using Heroku (with Data)
+●Must utilize at least two libraries, packages, or technologies that we haven’t discussed ●Must allow for or involve the authentication of users in some way●Must have a polished frontend/UI , not Bootstrap ●Must have folder structure that meets MVC Paradigm ●Must meet good quality coding standards (indentation, scoping, naming) ●Must not expose sensitive API key information on the server

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).